-RAAF Base Richmond was the first Air Force base to be established in New South Wales and the second within Australia.
-In 1925 the first Air Force element in New South Wales, No 3 Squadron, was formed at Richmond.
+RAAF Base Richmond was the first Air Force base to be established in New South Wales and the second in Australia.
+The first Air Force element in New South Wales, No 3 Squadron, was formed at Richmond in 1925.

-From 1923 to 1936, RAAF Base Richmond was also used as a supplementary airport for Sydney, with Sir Charles Kingsford-Smith landing the Southern Cross here after his trans-Pacific flight in 1928, and Miss Jean Batten landing after her solo flight from England in 1935.
+From 1923 to 1936, the base was used as a supplementary airport for Sydney, with Sir Charles Kingsford-Smith landing the Southern Cross here after his trans-Pacific flight in 1928, and Miss Jean Batten landing her solo flight from England in 1935.

-At the outbreak of World War 2, Nos 3, 6, 9 and 22 Squadrons were based at Richmond, together with No. 2 Aircraft Depot.
-No. 8 Squadron formed on 11 September 1939 and No. 11 Squadron two weeks later.
+At the outbreak of World War II, Nos 3, 6, 9 and 22 Squadrons and No. 2 Aircraft Depot were based at Richmond.
+No. 8 Squadron formed on 11 September 1939, and No. 11 Squadron two weeks later.

-During World War 2, Richmond developed into a base of major importance to Australia's defence, and has since evolved from a combat centre to become the home of Air Mobility Group.
-As such, the base is now the hub of logistics support for the Australian Defence Force.
+During World War II, Richmond became a base of major importance to Australia's defence, evolving from a combat centre to the home of Air Mobility Group, where it is now the hub of logistics support for the Australian Defence Force.